oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 The current support for Istio has these limitations:

-* It is tested with Istio 1.2.2 and later (up to 1.5.4), however it is tested with both single and multicluster installations of Istio.
+* It is tested with Istio 1.4.2 and later (up to 1.5.4), however it is tested with both single and multicluster installations of Istio.
-* You cannot expose the default channel, any attempt will result in an error when deploying the domain.
+* You cannot expose any of the default channels, any attempt will result in an error when deploying the domain.
-* In order to use WLST command, you can define a separate channel in your WebLogic Domain and the expose as a `NodePort` in your domain resource YAML instead of accessing the channel through the Istio mesh network.
+* In order to use WLST command, you can define a network access point (NAP) in your WebLogic Domain and expose it as a `NodePort` in your domain resource YAML instead of accessing the channel through the Istio mesh network.

 #### Using the operator with Istio support